-Sundays are sacred in Ghent.
+Sundays are sacred in this Belgium city.
 Most of the shops are closed and students go home to have lunch with their parents.
-Still in a city as vibrant as this, of course, you don’t need shops or students to have a fantastic day and find loads to do on a Sunday in Ghent.
+Still in a city as vibrant as this, you don’t need shops or students to have a fantastic day and find loads of things to do in Ghent on Sunday.

-We left our hotel and walked down Sint-Michielsstraat, past University of Ghent’s cultural centre Het Pand – the former Dominican monastery built in the 13th C.
+Start at the University of Ghent’s cultural centre Het Pand – the former Dominican monastery built in the 13th C on Sint-Michielsstraat.

 Walk down Onderbergen gazing into all the great shop fronts (closed), picking which ones you want to visit the next day, and then turn left onto Gebroeders Vandeveldestraat across the bridge over the Lys River.

 Wonder at the Neo-Classical Architecture

 Pass the neo-classical Court House, completed in 1846, and find yourself immersed in the absolutely divine, only on Sunday, Flower Market!

 Here on Kouter Square, there is actually a flower market everyday, but on Sunday it explodes, taking up the whole square and acting as a magnet for locals and tourists alike.

 We were there when hydrangeas were being sold fast and furious, but April must be incredible when the tulips are in season.

 As you approach the flower market, you would be right to think that speakers are set up to play classical versions of modern hits.
 You would be wrong.
 Set right in the middle of market is a band shell and, on the Sunday we were there, a small orchestra was performing: